Many tea lovers buy spiced tea as a fall and holiday favorite; gift tins are popular holiday gifts.

 You can keep playing with the spice mix until you have your perfect recipe (see more ingredients in the section below).

 You can fill jars with your signature tea blend and give them as gifts to tea-loving friends.
 For friends who don’t use loose tea, add these unfilled drawstring tea bags.

-1. COMBINE water, cinnamon and cloves in a medium pan.
+1. COMBINE the water, cinnamon, and cloves in a medium pan.
 Bring to a boil; reduce heat.
 Cover and simmer for 5 minutes.
 Remove from heat.

-2. ADD tea bags; steep for 5 minutes.
-Remove tea bags and spices.
+2. ADD the tea bags; steep for 5 minutes.
+Remove the tea bags and spices.